Skip to main content

 Most people think that we hear with our ears, but really, we hear with our brain.¹ That means when sounds don’t reach a child’s brain, not only is it more difficult for them to hear, but they’re also not developing neural pathways that are fundamental to their development.

 The brain develops rapidly in the first few years of life, which is why it’s so important for parents to act early.
-It’s even more vital to act quicky with babies with hearing loss because they’ll have already lost weeks of the usual development of their neural pathways at birth.
+It’s even more vital to act quickly with babies with hearing loss because they’ll have already lost weeks of the usual development of their neural pathways at birth.

 Children (8-9) with female teacher learning in classroom